 We met with the judge once, she emailed us once.
 After then, regardless of my attempts at further communication, we were unable to have another dialogue we had so fervently wished.
 My letters and emails went unanswered.
 We also visited her office but were unable to secure another appointment.
 Needless to say, this caused a great deal of frustration.
 I had wanted to show her the details of my own financial resources, in case she thought we were poor relations from a developing country, emerging out of the woodwork upon learning of a possible windfall from a sick and helpless old man.
 I also wanted to explain our Asian culture of caring for our sick and elderly.

 Finally, the guardian and I reached a mutually satisfactory agreement.
 I became her private, fee-paying client so she could regularly update me regarding Klaus’ medical condition.
 (She claimed she received too little pay from the Court for too much work).
-This was visibly a conflict of interest, so disregarding the advice of most people—including Caritas and German friends who warned me against challenging the Courts—I consulted a lawyer.
-By the time I found a bi-lingual family lawyer from a big law firm in Dusseldorf, my arrangement with the guardian had gone on for several months.
+This was visibly a conflict of interest, so I consulted a lawyer, disregarding the advice of most people--including Caritas, a Catholic social welfare organisation who took cases with the guardian, and German friends who warned me against challenging the courts.
+By the time I found a bi-lingual family lawyer from a big law firm in Dusseldorf, my arrangement with the guardian had gone on for a number of months.
 Klaus, however, fearing retaliation, discouraged me from continuing with the lawyer’s services.

 As it turned out, the lawyer had perhaps already done what I most wanted him to do, i.e., persuade the guardian to loosen her grip on us.
 After her brief telephone conversation with my lawyer, suddenly we could talk directly to any and all of Klaus’ doctors, take him out to any place to eat wherever and whenever we wanted, only notifying his caregiver/s.
 Although we had no say regarding his financial matters, we even had access to online information about his bank accounts!

 Klaus was later forcibly transferred to an old people’s home.
 “Kidnapped” was the word he used.
-I guessed the authorities thought either that he was a hazard to the community--that, notwithstanding his caregiver—he could burn his flat perhaps, or possibly they thought they knew best what was good for him.
+I guessed the authorities thought either that he was a hazard to the community--that, notwithstanding his caregiver, he could burn his flat perhaps, or possibly they thought they knew best what was good for him.
+This was in spite of the fact that he was vehemently against it!

 Whilst in hospital, it was discovered that he had kidney failure, which required dialysis.
 For the longest time, Klaus had a history of hypertension.
 During his stay in the home, however, it became uncontrolled, possibly because he wasn’t taking his pills regularly.
 The home administrator explained that they placed his daily medication in his room but could not force him to take them as it would be illegal.
 Additionally, the home did not have a resident doctor and his family physician who should have visited regularly failed to do so.
 In the end, I did not know whether this resulted in his kidneys to fail or whether it was the kidney disease that led to his uncontrolled hypertension.

-I still grapple with this issue and it hasn’t given me closure.
+I still grapple with these issues and they haven't given me closure.